IMPLANT GRADE SILICONE SHEETING

 - A. Stability: This material is chemically stable.
 Hazardous polymerization will not occur.

-- B. Materials to Avoid: Part B contact with strong alkali may generate flammable Hydrogen gas
+- B. Materials to Avoid: Contact with strong alkali may generate flammable Hydrogen gas.

 - C. Hazardous Decomposition Products: Burning may liberate carbon monoxide, carbon dioxide, silicone dioxide and formaldehyde.